 Multi-Jet Fusion (MJF) is similar to SLS but with shorter cooling and post-processing times and finer precision and detail.
 An in-depth comparison of SLS and MJF processes can be found by Wuhan cyber 3D Technology here.
 Like SLS, MJF is best suited for rapid prototyping when part geometry or overall fit and function is a design priority and can also be used to support higher levels of detail or tighter tolerances than SLS.

 Fused Deposition Modeling (FDM)

 Fused Deposition Modeling (FDM) is a very versatile process for a wide range of thermoplastic materials with short production cycles.
-One drawback is that FDM’s dimensional accuracy and resolution are lower than other additive manufacturing processes.FDM is best suited for the early prototyping stages when part geometry or overall fit and function is the design focus.
+One drawback is that FDM’s dimensional accuracy and resolution are lower than other additive manufacturing processes.FDM is best suited for early prototyping when part geometry or overall fit and function is the design focus.
 It is also best suited when the final part is made of materials similar to the prototype but without concern for details such as functionality or reliability testing.

 Material jetting is considered one of the most accurate 3D printing techniques for various colors and surface finishes.
 However, material properties are not suitable for functional prototypes.
-Material jetting is best suited for rapid prototyping when part geometry or fit is a design priority, and part strength is not required.
+Material jetting is best suited for rapid prototyping when part geometry or fit is a design priority and part strength is not required.
 It is also best suited when material properties, such as proof-of-concept or marketing prototypes, are not a concern.